keboola/connection-docs/flows/index.md

 to 10 is recommended to avoid reaching Storage capacity limits.
 You can, of course, configure your flows to execute more jobs in parallel.
 Keboola will then concurrently execute the jobs to the maximum extent possible based on available resources.*

-You can also set up parallelization **among components**, directly in the component's UI for [row-based components](/components/#configuration-rows) like database extractors using the same credentials to run multiple tables concurrently.
+You can also set up parallelization **within a component** (configuration), directly in the component's UI for [row-based components](/components/#configuration-rows) like database extractors using the same credentials to run multiple tables concurrently.

 {% include tip.html title="Execute Individual Configurations" content="
 Run configurations individually in Keboola Flows for more efficient workflow management.
 You can fine-tune which rows to run in advanced settings for greater control.

-Use the menu next to each configuration row in the UI to execute specific configurations as needed, optimizing time and resources.
 " %}

-### Parallel limits
-Component jobs don't have a strict parallel limit, but [Storage jobs](/storage/jobs/) do.
+[Storage jobs](/storage/jobs/) have a parallel limit.
 They are typically capped at 10 parallel jobs but the Keboola Support team can help you adjust this.
-In environments with many users, component jobs may queue for Storage job availability, affecting runtime.

 ## Schedule and Automate
 Within the Flow Builder, click on **Set Schedule** and select when you want the flow to run.